Foundations of the Variational Discrete Action Theory: Self-consistent Canonical Discrete Action (SCDA)

-One can also see that the preceding analysis can be generalized to the multi-band Hubbard model in $d=\infty$, and recover the Gutzwilller approximation exactly in general.
-We begin with the SPD for the general multi-band case
+Here the preceding analysis is generalized to the multi-band Hubbard model for the special case where symmetry dictates that the local single-particle density matrix is diagonal, and we recover the usual Gutzwilller approximation in this scenario.
+We begin with the SPD for this multi-band case